Barcelona in March (2024): Ultimate Guide on What to Do

 With average temperatures ranging from 16°C to 7°C, you’ll also enjoy plenty of sunshine, with an average of 6 hours of sunshine per day.

 This means that you’ll have no issue weather-wise doing the outdoor activities that visitors love to do in Barcelona all year round.
-That includes things like tours of all the big sights, like this half-day bike tour of Barcelona, which, despite being outside (clearly!), is easily the most popular tour I see people booking, even when they come here in spring rather than summer.
+That includes things like tours of all the big sights and even hanging out at parks and on outdoor terraces without that winter chill.

 In addition, March is considered the shoulder season in Barcelona, which means there are fewer tourists than during the peak summer months.
 This makes it easier to explore the city’s top attractions without having to deal with long lines or crowds.